 Homily for twenty-second Sunday B31 Aug 2018, by Sermons in

 Culture or tradition is a way of life of a particular people, and it is so strong that separating people from their culture is like taking their lives away.
-St. Pope John Paul II understood the power of culture so much so that he promoted inculturation with so much zeal, he encouraged in the light of the Second Vatican Council to present the gospel message of Jesus Christ to people through their culture.
+St. Pope John Paul II understood the power of culture so much that he promoted inculturation with so much zeal; he encouraged in the light of the Second Vatican Council to present the gospel message of Jesus Christ to people through their culture.

-We pray the Holy Spirit enlightens our minds and strengthens our will power to follow Christ in spirit and in truth.
+We pray the Holy Spirit enlightens our minds and strengthens our will power to follow Christ in spirit and truth.